STFUjs/STFU/README.md

 allows for a n×6 bit initial time slice to be indicated, providing versioning and history and the References to it can be stored on the local time slice as well. msb aligned

 @5i5i(@)() ALL THE REFERENCES!

+It's better to create a new timeslice or tree'd Context when things change, keeping the other ones because someone somewhere else might reference them!